We talk a lot about the need to do good research in marketing but we aren’t always so keen…

 I hope that after reading this post you’ve convinced yourself how important it is to do research before writing your sales copy and deciding what kind of ads you want to create.

 I will finish this post by quoting again Ogilvy, who was a great advocate of research in times when it was not common practice in the marketing world:

 “Many agencies and clients misuse research.
 They use it to prove that they are right.
-They use research like a drunkard uses a lamppost, not for illumination but for support”.
+They use research like a drunkard uses a lamppost, not to enlighten them but for support”.